secrdev/SECR/README.md

 ## Features

-Currently SECR has the following features:
+### Current features:

-1. Basic vulnerability scanning with [nmap-vulners](https://github.com/vulnersCom/nmap-vulners) internally
+1. Basic vulnerability scanning using [nmap-vulners](https://github.com/vulnersCom/nmap-vulners)
-2. Metadata about vulnerabilities (Port and Associated Service), along with their CVE IDs, which, can also be found on [Vulners](https://vulners.com/), hyperlinked in SECR's dashboard
+2. Metadata about vulnerabilities (Port and Associated Services), along with their CVE IDs, which, can also be found on [Vulners](https://vulners.com/), hyperlinked in SECR's dashboard
 3. Generalized security score for scanned application (based on number of vulnerabilities compared to services running)

-I'm planning on adding more features in the future, such as:
+### Planned features:

 1. Descriptions of vulnerabilities, severity scores, and more metadata presented simply
 2. Steps to recreate each vulnerability